 But, please understand that we do not eat cheese and butter because we think they are healthy food choices; we know they are not.
 Instead, we look at these delicious foods as a delicacy that should be consumed in extreme moderation.

-We think that if you eat healthfully 95 percent of the time then eating a little bit of splurge foods such as cheese and butter is not going to be the end of the world.
+We truly believe that if you eat healthfully 95 percent of the time then eating a little bit of splurge foods such as cheese and butter is not going to be the end of the world.

 Now, if you can totally live without any dairy at all then more power to you!
 We just haven’t been able to do it ourselves.
 But again, we keep the cheese portions very small.